gildub/arrod/README.md

 **How To**
   1. Requirements
-      * Ansible 1.2+ installed on a system having ssh access to all your OpenStack target host(s)
+      * Ansible 1.2+ installed (epel6 for RHEL) on a system having ssh access to all your OpenStack target host(s)
       * Targetted hosts must have
         * RHEL6.4+ or Fedora 19+ installed
         * Either OpenStack repos